FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Material difference=Choose if you want to see the difference in material while playing a game. (http://lichess.org/account/preferences).

 Close account=Clicking this lets you close your account.
-Appears in the left menu on the settings page http://lichess.org/account/preferences
+Appears in the menu on the preferences page http://lichess.org/account/preferences and as a heading on the "Close account" page.
+Please do not translate to 'delete account' unless you have to, as some data like the games you played on the site are retained.

 Close your account=Appears as a heading on the page for closing your account http://lichess.org/account/close